 Not that the 65-year-old Prine necessarily looks the part.
 With his grizzled features and rumpled black suit with bolo tie, he kind of reminds you of an old-time prospector who’s come in from the wilderness to attend a funeral — and perhaps marry the deceased’s widow.
 But once he picks up his guitar and gets to work, you know those looks have deceived.
 And you know you’re in the presence of greatness.
+Perhaps even genius.

 For those not up to speed on the man — and you really should correct that ASAP, by the way — most of Prine’s songs come in one of two basic flavours: Mischievous ditties that will put a whimsical grin on your mug, and unflinching ballads that will tear a hole in your heart.
 As he has for years in concert, he kicked off with one of the former: Spanish Pipedream, an upbeat tale of a topless dancer and Montreal-bound soldier who blow up their TV, build a home in the country, feed their children peaches and find Jesus.
 He followed that up with the thoughtful Picture Show, a tale of James Dean, stardom and how the camera steals a bit of your soul.
 Then came the first grim reaper of the night: Six O’Clock News, a haunting chronicle of incest and death.
 When Prine sang the punch line — “The whole town saw Jimmy on the six o’clock news / His brains were on the sidewalk and blood was on his shoes” — you could have heard a pin drop in the hall.

 Prine’s lyrics do a lot more than rhyme, of course.
 They get right down to the nitty-gritty of the human condition — life and love and jealousy and revenge and the whole sorry mess.
-All the Best was a fingerpicked wedding toast to an ex, delivered with just a soupcon of sardonic bitterness (“I wish you don’t do like I do / And ever fall in love with someone like you”); the ’60s pop-infused Glory of True Love is a sincere paean to that which makes the world go ’round; and the slow-burning Angel From Montgomery — for my money, one of the most beautifully sad songs ever written — paints a portrait of a love slowly smothered by the years.
+All the Best was a fingerpicked wedding toast to an ex, delivered with just a soupcon of sardonic bitterness (“I wish you don’t do like I do / And ever fall in love with someone like you”); the ’60s pop-infused Glory of True Love offered a sincere paean to that which makes the world go ’round; and the slow-burning Angel From Montgomery — for my money, one of the most beautifully sad songs ever written — painted a portrait of a love slowly smothered by the years.
 Naturally, Prine played them back to back to back.

 But he didn’t play them alone.
 As usual, he was accompanied by the duo of bassist David Jacques and guitarist Jason Wilber.
 The latter spent the evening decorating the boss’s songs with everything from chicken-pickin’ Telecaster licks and shimmering slide runs to fluttering mandolin lines; the former gently held down the bottom end, switching between electric and standup basses and occasionally pulling out a bow when darker, more subtle shadings were needed.